english1234/vstcm/README.md

 Compared to the original version, the new vstcm adds:
 - RGB colour with different intensity levels
+- a 6502 emulator which allows it to play games on its own without a Raspberry Pi or MAME
+- an upgrade to the Teensy 4.1 for more power (eg >800Mhz as opposed to 120Mhz for the Teensy 3.2)
+- Asteroids style test patterns in Red, Green & Blue to aid CRT convergence
-- a menu to change parameters
+- a configuration menu
 - programmable onboard control buttons
 - programmable IR remote control buttons
-- extra pots to control X & Y position
+- extra pots to control X & Y position (to complement the existing X & Y size pots)
-- several power source options, either USB, or external 5V/9V/12V
+- several power source options: either USB, or external 5V/9V/12V
-- an upgrade to the Teensy 4.1 for more power (eg >800Mhz as opposed to 120Mhz for the Teensy 3.2)
-- Asteroids style test patterns in Red, Green & Blue to aid CRT convergence

 ![testscreen1](http://robinchampion.com/vstcm/testscreen2.jpg)

 The board was built with simplicity in mind using components that are easy to find, and easy to solder so that anyone can build one.

+## Programme code

+Currently, the board can work in either of two ways:
+- on its own, running a 6502 emulator, and with the original game ROM files stored on the SD card of the Teensy.
+So far, Battlezone and Asteroids work with this, but it shouldn't be too much trouble to get others working.
+The code is a rough port of vecsim (https://github.com/morbos/bzone), and currently does not handle sound or game controls on the Teensy (please feel free to contribute the necessary mods to the code...).
+See instructions below for how to get this to work.
-The programme code is a development of that which was provided with the original version of the v.st, with modifications made by "Swapfile" (Github user) to interface with AdvanceMAME, and then further modifications made by myself in order to add the new functionality specific to the vstcm.
+- connected to a Raspberry Pi running MAME.
+The programme code for this option is a development of that which was provided with the original version of the v.st, with modifications made by "Swapfile" (Github user) to interface with AdvanceMAME, and then further modifications made by myself in order to add the new functionality specific to the vstcm.
 Ideally it should be rewritten or optimised by someone more familiar with the inner workings of the Teensy 4.1, and it is hoped that the publication on github will encourage contributions to develop this as a relatively cheap and easy solution for the vector arcade / vector graphics community.

+## History of development

 For those interested in seeing how things got to this point, the development of the PCB is being documented with plenty of pictures (in French, but use Google Translate if required) here : https://www.gamoover.net/Forums/index.php?topic=43469.0 (from page 5) and also shows previous work on building vector arcade HV boards, an Amplifone deflection reproduction, an Asteroids game PCB reproduction, a bit of yoke rewinding, etc.